 - Love at First Punch: How she and Shifu began their relationship.

 - Star-Crossed Lovers: Shifu is an honor-bound master and Mei Ling is a crafty and ambitious thief.
 Both are attracted to the other despite their differences.

 Shifu's estranged father and a skilled thief.
 Years ago, he took his son to the Jade Palace and told him to wait for him there while he went out.
 However, he never returned and Shifu was taken in by Oogway.
 Centuries later, he returned in search of his son and money.

-- Aww, Look!
+- Aw, Look!
 They Really Do Love Each Other: Even though he held things against his father, Shifu still went out to rescue him.
-Some with his father.
+Same with his father.
 Despite his questionable morals, he has enough love in his heart to rescue his son.

 - Con Man: He has been known for his swindling every now and then, trading a "golden" sword which was made of wood for food and supplies.